 Expectedly, the percent of Canadian Muslim women reporting current employment status increased for each level of education, from high school or less (26% employed), some college (52%), a bachelor's degree (56%), and postgrad (60%).
 Although employment status increased as education increased for Canadian Muslim women, unemployment for those looking for work surprisingly did not, averaging at about 9% across levels of education.
-This contrasts with the general Canadian adult population, for whom unemployment for those looking for work does decrease with each additional level of education.
-While the percentage of unemployed Canadian Muslim women looking for work is roughly double that of the general Canadian population at lower levels of education (9% vs. 5%), it is triple that of the Canadian adult public at the highest level of education (9% vs. 3%).
+This contrasts with the general Canadian adult population, for whom unemployment for those looking for work is roughly double that of the general Canadian population at lower levels of education (9% vs. 5%), it is triple that of the Canadian adult public at the highest level of education (9% vs. 3%).
 Refer to Table 19 below.
 This indicates a significant issue regarding unemployment for Canadian Muslim women with higher levels of education in professional fields, confirmed by qualitative interviews and focus groups.